Boosting thermalization of classical and quantum many-body systems: Introduction

+We apply gradient-based optimization to a family of Lindbladians to enhance the spectral gap.
+By mapping Lindbladians to parent Hamiltonians, we extend spectral-gap optimization techniques~\cite{giudici_locality_2022,rai_spectral_2025} to open quantum systems, providing a variational framework for optimizing relaxation dynamics under the detailed balance condition.
+We find that, to boost thermalization, the kinetic rules should obey the symmetries of the thermal state, thereby enhancing the spectral gap and reducing the number of free parameters in the Lindbladian.
+Optimizing the spectral gap facilitates efficient control of irreversibility and fluctuations in open many-body systems, since rapid thermalization relative to the control timescale is essential for implementing optimal slow-driving protocols in quantum and stochastic thermodynamics~\cite{rezakhani_quantum_2009,sivak_thermodynamic_2012,PhysRevLett.119.050601,scandi_thermodynamic_2019,chen_extrapolating_2021,chen_speeding_2022,blaber_optimal_2023}.

-The rest of the paper is organized as follows: In Sec.~\ref{sec:Preliminaries}, we introduce the preliminaries of Lindblad master equation and the quantum detailed balance condition.
+The rest of the paper is organized as follows.
 In Sec.~\ref{sec.
-Lindbladian and quantum detailed balance condition}, we construct Lindbladians using imaginary-time evolved Lindblad operators under the quantum detailed balance condition.
+Preparation of classical thermal states}, we introduce a transformation between finite- and infinite-temperature Liouvillians for preparing classical thermal states.
 In Sec.~\ref{sec.
-Preparation of classical equilibrium states}, we apply the framework to prepare classical equilibrium states with commuting Hamiltonians.
-The classical Liouvillians can be considered as a special case where the Lindblad operators have definite energy changes.
-In Sec.~\ref{sec:optimization}, we optimize Lindbladians and Liouvillians to maximize their spectral gaps.
-In Sec.~\ref{sec. models}, we employ the framework and the optimization to specific spin models, the LMG model and the classical KI model, and show the enhancement of the spectral gaps.
-The conclusion is given in Sec.~\ref{sec.conclusion}.
+Lindbladian and quantum detailed balance condition}, we extend the transformation to quantum systems to construct Lindbladians for preparing quantum thermal states.
+In Sec.~\ref{sec:optimization}, we discuss the optimization of kinetic coefficients to enhance the spectral gap.
+In Sec.~\ref{sec. models}, we apply the framework to the kinetic Ising and the transverse-field Ising models, demonstrating enhancements of the spectral gap.
+We conclude in Sec.~\ref{sec.conclusion}.